John G. Kerr Company

 John G. Kerr Company is a historic commercial building located at South Bend, St. Joseph County, Indiana.
 It was built in 1891, and is a three-story, Italianate style brick building.
-It round arched windows and a cast iron storefront.
-It is located next to the Second St. Joseph Hotel.
+It has round arched windows and a cast iron storefront, and is located next to the Second St. Joseph Hotel.

-It was listed on the National Register of Historic Places in 1985.
+Since 1976, it has been the home of Griffon Games and Bookstore.
+The building was listed on the National Register of Historic Places in 1985.